Servideska/HPC/doc.zih.tu-dresden.de/docs/software/mpi_usage_error_detection.md

 After running your application with MUST you will have its output in the working directory of your application.
 The output is named `MUST_Output.html`.
 Open this files in a browser to analyze the results.
-The HTML file is color coded: Entries in green represent notes and useful information.
+The HTML file is color coded:
+-   Entries in green represent notes and useful information
-Entries in yellow represent warnings, and entries in red represent errors.
+-   Entries in yellow represent warnings
+-   Entries in red represent errors

 ## Further MPI Correctness Tools